bes-ptah/winbatchOS/README.md

-> WinBatchX 19, Version 2205, was released on May 1st.
-> There are no more general releases up to WinBatchX 20.
+> WinBatchX 20 Release Canidate 1 is now released.
+WinBatchX 20 will shortly be released soon.

 # winbatchOS
 #### The next-generation version of Windows 11.